cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     computed in the Setup functions, and `expand_message` = `expand_message_xmd`
     using SHA-512.
   - HashToScalar(): Use hash_to_field from {{!I-D.irtf-cfrg-hash-to-curve}}
-    using Order() as the prime modulus, with L=48, and expand_message_xmd with SHA-512.
+    using Order() as the prime modulus, with L = 48, and expand_message_xmd with SHA-512.
-  - Serialization: Both group elements and scalars are encoded in Ne=Ns=32 bytes.
+  - Serialization: Both group elements and scalars are encoded in Ne = Ns = 32 bytes.
 For group elements, use the 'Encode' and 'Decode' functions from
     {{!RISTRETTO}}.
 For scalars, ensure they are fully reduced modulo p and in little-endian order.
-- Hash: SHA-512, and Nh=64.
+- Hash: SHA-512, and Nh = 64.
 - ID: 0x0001

 ## OPRF(decaf448, SHA-512)